 Create SSCC18 Barcode with Label Software

-If IDAutomation’s Barcode Label Software is being used to create a sequential SSCC18 barcode that increments for each label, plus the need to calculate the MOD 10 check digit required by the UCC, this solution will help.
-To obtain more information about SSCC18, UCC128 and EAN128 barcodes, please visit the UCC/EAN section of IDAutomation’s Code 128 FAQ.
+If IDAutomation’s Barcode Label Software is being used to create a sequential SSCC18 barcode that increments for each label, plus the need to calculate the MOD 10 check digit is required, this solution will help.

 NOTE: The information provided here is superseded by the SSCC-18 Barcode Label Tutorial.
 However, the tutorial provided here is still applicable and provides an alternative method of printing the SSCC18 barcode.

 When using Code 128 to create SSCC18 barcodes, every barcode must begin with a Start C character followed by an (FNC1) “function code one” and an Application Identifier (AI) number directly after each FNC1.
 The Application Identifier (AI), or ASCII 202 character, defines the barcode data fields in the Code 128 barcode.
 Each AI uniquely identifies the meaning and format of the data following it.
 The AI has parentheses around it in the human-readable interpretation of the information.
 However, the parentheses are not encoded in the barcode, just the numbers.